-The 60 SCH Crime Scene Technician Associate of Applied Science Degree trains individuals to secure a crime scene and collect information and evidence essential to criminal convictions.
+The 60 SCH Crime Scene Technician Associate of Applied Science Degree and the 24 SCH Certificate in Crime Scene Technician train individuals to secure a crime scene and collect information and evidence essential to criminal convictions.
 All courses within the Criminal Justice programs must be completed with a grade of "C" or better.